How to Automate and Optimize Magento Meta Keywords for Better SEO

 Once that's set, you can move on to creating a new template.
 Here's how the process works:

-To begin, go to: Marketing > SEO & Search > Advanced SEO Suite > Templates (or Marketing > SEO > Templates, depending on your module version) > Add Template > select Rule Type as Product.
+To begin, go to Marketing > Advanced SEO Suite > Templates (the menu path may differ slightly depending on your module version), click Add Template, and set Rule Type to Product.

 After clicking Add Template, a template creation form will open where you need to fill in the main fields:

-• SEO Description Position (optional): This setting determines the place where the SEO Description is displayed on the product page.
+- SEO Description Position (optional): This setting determines where the SEO Description is displayed on the product page.

 When everything's filled in, click Save and Continue Edit to unlock additional settings based on your selected template type.